leuraph/experiments/edge_based_variational_adaptivity/gauss_kick/readme.md

 where $\|u_h^N\|_a^2 = a(u_h^N, u_h^N) = (u_h^N)^\top \mathbf{A} u_h^N$.

 ## Experiment 01
+> EDIT; I removed this experiment as it should be regarded obsolete.

 Exact solving and refining using Edge based variatioinal adaptivity.
 To calculate the energy drop per edge, we refine a single non-boundary edge and calculate the solution to the corresponding 2x2 system of linear equations.